SHaroonShah/Readme-Developers-Hub---Production/docs/🚚 carrier specific guides/carrier-specific-user-guides/royal-mail/index.md

 >
 > _This endpoint changes the status of the shipment to label printed.
 This endpoint should be called at the time of actual printing or label creation, depending on how your business operates.
 Shipments must be updated to label printed status prior to manifesting._

 * **Print My Label QR Code**: Generate an easy-to-scan QR code for the associated label specified in the **PrintLabel** API endpoint.
-This endpoint can only be used for Royal Mail Tracked Return services
+This endpoint can only be used for Royal Mail Tracked Return services.
 * **Pre Allocate Tracking Number**: Receive a Royal Mail Tracking Number that will be pre-allocated to the service and destination supplied in the request.
 No shipment or label will be produced using this endpoint.
 This endpoint can only be used for services that are assigned a tracking number.
 * **Offline Barcoding**: Request a specific range of barcodes for use in your shipping processes.
 Offline Barcoding is only available if it has been activated on your customer account in the GUI.
 * **PUDO Locations**: Retrieves a list of Pick-Up and Drop-Off (PUDO) locations associated with a specified carriers that are within a set radius of the postcode provided in the request.
 That radius is set to 10 Miles / 16.09 Kilometres.
 With this endpoint, you can find convenient locations for dropping off or picking up shipments, enhancing logistical efficiency and user experience.